 Something New

-While the reason why I attended the course was to convert parts of it to an online module, there was a surprise learning.
+parts of it to an online module, there was a surprise learning.
 I found out more about myself as a learner and how my brain processes new information than I did about working at heights.

 The first part of that course was a lecture on the key concepts.
 This was the part where I felt I was in that room only for the bagels and doughnuts (they were delicious!).
 However, in the second half, the instructor took us to the warehouse and we got to see real ladders, harnesses, etc. I climbed a ladder for the first time and it was a great experience.
 That day, I found out that I learn better by actually doing the job.
 It helped me get an insight into my learning identity.

-That course made me realize that every once in a while, we should step out of our own comfort zones and learn something completely unrelated.
-It not only helps you venture into something new and refreshing but also helps you understand yourself better as a learner.
+That course made me realize that every once in a while, we should step out of our own comfort

 I think I am going to take field hockey lessons next! :)